tobymao/sqlglot/README.md

 SQLGlot is a no dependency Python SQL parser, transpiler, and optimizer.
 It can be used to format SQL or translate between different dialects like [Presto](https://prestodb.io/), [Spark](https://spark.apache.org/), and [Hive](https://hive.apache.org/).
 It aims to read a wide variety of SQL inputs and output syntatically correct SQL in the targeted dialects.

-It is currently the [fastest](#benchmarks) pure-Python SQL parser.
+It is the most comprehensive and one of the [fastest](#benchmarks) pure-Python SQL parsers.

-You can easily customize the parser to support UDF's across dialects as well through the transform API.
+You can easily customize the parser, analyze and traverse expression trees, and programatically build SQL.

 Syntax errors are highlighted and dialect incompatibilities can warn or raise depending on configurations.